 You can hold your phone while it charges via a cable and continue to use it as usual.
 It will stop charging if you remove your phone from a wireless charging pad.
 It is not available on all phones.

-Wireless charging is safe, short answer.
-Wireless charging creates a small electromagnetic field that is no greater than the WiFi network in your home or office.
+It is safe, short answer.
+This charging creates a small electromagnetic field that is no greater than the WiFi network in your home or office.
 You can wirelessly charge your mobile phone from your desk at work or on your nightstand.

 Wireless charging is rapidly surpassing universal wired charger standards. … This wide range of speeds and standards is not limited to traditional wired chargers.
 Wireless charging is also on the rise, promising lightning-fast speeds that surpass the wired charger capabilities of most phones.